yurtemre7/mouse-battery/readme.md

 ## Steelseries Mouse Battery retrieval

-This is a cool app to retrieve the battery level of your Steelseries mouse and display it in the system tray.
+This is a cool Windows app to retrieve the battery level of your Steelseries mouse and display it in the system tray.

 ## Usage